Photon-HDF5/phforge/README.md

 The installation adds the phforge to the system path so that it can be directly called from any shell.

-Linux users can use PIP or just download the script manually.
+Alternatively the script can be installed with PIP on any platform.

 ## Dependencies

-- python 2.7 (legacy), 3.4 (or later)
+- python 3.4 (or later, recommended) or 2.7 (legacy)
 - pyyaml (tested on 3.11)
 - h5py (tested on 2.5.0)
 - phconvert 0.6.5 (or later)